convisoappsec/conviso-docs/docs/general/user_management.md

 </div>

-Also, at the right of each user, you have some additional controls available, depending of the context.
+Also, at the right of each user, you have some additional controls available, depending on the context.

 **Grant Access to Education Module** (the user currently has no access to the Education Module):
 <div style={{textAlign: 'left'}}>